fqiang/Route_Manager/README.md

 ### learning about routing table usage in computer networks

-The routing table may looks like this on mac by using the command
+The routing table may look like this on mac by using the command
 ```zsh
 netstat -rn
 ```